A Way Abroad Logo

 I am one of those people that once I have decided to do something, I just get on and do it.
 After an initial bit of research on the internet, I found ‘Sussex Campervans’, a company that converts new vans and also sells used camper vans.
 Perfect, right on my doorstep.

 So the following weekend I went along to check them out.
 I knew as soon as I saw them I was going to buy one.
+For me, buying a converted van was the best deal but for other travelers, converting your own might be the best deal to keep your van costs low.

 They were a lot of money, but I was investing in a home and a tangible asset.
 Fortunately, I was in good financial shape, so I managed to secure a loan pretty easily.

 I had decided to buy a new van, as to be honest the price differential wasn’t that great between the new and used vans with low mileage.
 I decided on the new Nissan NV300 Tecna, as it came with a 5-year return to base warranty, and EU breakdown cover.
-I have also taken out a good camper van insurance which gives me full breakdown cover as well so I have complete peace of mind when travelling.

 My initial thoughts were that I was going to travel for one year, and after that, I would need to sell the van to pay back the finance.